Assessment types

 Region: European Union

-When it's required: Required before deploying any high-risk AI system as classified under Annex III of the EU AI Act, when the deployer is a public body or provides public services.
+When it's required: The FRIA obligation under Article 27 applies from 2 August 2026, when the Regulation's high-risk AI system provisions become applicable.
+The assessment must be performed before the first use of the high-risk AI system.
+Applies to high-risk AI systems classified under Annex III when the deployer is a public body or provides public services.
 Organizations using AI systems for employment decisions, credit scoring, law enforcement, migration management, or access to essential services should evaluate whether this assessment applies.
+Systems used as safety components in the management of critical digital infrastructure, road traffic, or the supply of water/gas/heating/electricity are exempt from the FRIA obligation.

 Question groups: